Effective multiplicative independence of 3 singular moduli: Introduction

 In Section~\ref{sprelimi} we collect basic fact about singular moduli to be used throughout the article.
 In Section~\ref{slinear} we establish our principal tool: a linear relation between the exponents ${m_1, \ldots, m_k}$ stemming from the multiplicative relation ${x_1^{m_1}\cdots x_k^{m_k}=1}$.
 Theorems~\ref{thprimel} and~\ref{thpizthree} are proved in Sections~\ref{sprimel} and~\ref{spizthree}, respectively.

-\paragraph{Acknowledgments} We thank Guy Fowler, who read an early version of this article and made a number of very helpful comments.
-We also thank Francesco Amoroso, Margaret Bilu, and Anatoly Vorobey for useful suggestions.
+\paragraph{Acknowledgments} We thank Guy Fowler and the anonymous referee for many comments that helped us to correct inaccuracies and improve the presentation.
+We also thank Francesco Amoroso, Margaret Bilu, Igor Rapinchuk and Anatoly Vorobey for useful suggestions.
 Finally, we thank Bill Allombert and Amalia Pizarro, who allowed us to borrow Proposition~\ref{pbilly} from~\cite{ABP14}.

 All calculations were performed using \textsf{PARI}~\cite{pari}.
 We thank Bill Allombert and Karim Belabas for the \textsf{PARI} tutorial.
 The reader may consult

 to view the \textsf{PARI} scripts used for this article.